 Certain legal and tax matters will be passed upon for us by Clifford Chance US LLP, New York, New York.
-In addition, the description of U.S. Federal income tax consequences contained in the section of the prospectus entitled "Certain U.S. Federal Income Tax Considerations" is based on the opinion of Clifford Chance US LLP, New York, N
+In addition, the description of U.S. federal income tax consequences contained in the section of the prospectus entitled "Certain U.S. Federal Income Tax Considerations" is based on the opinion of Clifford Chance US LLP, New York, New York, New York, New York, New York, New York, will act as counsel to the underwriters.